nfdi4objects/n4o-graph-apis/README.md

 - Graphs `http://bartoc.org/en/node/X` where X is an integer contain information from individual terminologies
 - The default graph must be configured as union graph.

-See [n4o-graph-importer](https://github.com/nfdi4objects/n4o-graph-importer#readme) for a component to ensure RDF data is only imported into the triple store as expected.
+See [n4o-fuseki](https://github.com/nfdi4objects/n4o-fuseki#readme) for preconfigured Triple store and [n4o-graph-importer](https://github.com/nfdi4objects/n4o-graph-importer#readme) for a component to ensure RDF data is only imported into the triple store as expected.

 ### Tools